An artists journey

 And how fast is your internet for upload speed?
 I am fortunate to be served by one of the best internet providers in the nation.
 Theoretically, in perfect conditions, I could upload a Terabyte of data to the cloud in a little over 3 hours.
 IF everything is perfect and if the cloud storage could accept data that fast.
 Previous internet providers I had would take weeks to upload this much data, because upload speed was much slower than the download speed.

 But even if you successfully get your data into the cloud, it is now at the mercy of the service you use.
 They can go out of business, or change business models, or raise prices.
-If you use Azure or the Amazon cloud your data is probably pretty safe.
+If you use Azure or the Amazon cloud your data is probably safe.
 Maybe even Adobe.
 But you have no control.
 I like to control what is important to me.
+And I want to be sure my images are not being used without my permission or used for AI training.

 Lightroom cloud?